apache/freemarker-docgen/README.txt

 Docgen is originally the sub-project of FreeMarker that is used to generate HTML pages from the DocBook 5 XML that the FreeMarker Manual is written in.
-As such, it's not a general purpose DocBook 5 to HTML converter, however, we use it for other projects as well, so it's not entierly specialized either.
+As such, it's not a general purpose DocBook 5 to HTML converter, however, we use it for other projects as well, so it's not entirely specialized either.

 How to use it?